Frequently Asked Questions

 What will happen to existing prison units once the new facility is operational?

 Corrections has confirmed its approach to transitioning the Waikeria Prison site towards the new build.
-In line with the Minister of Corrections’ 2018 announcement, the new facility will replace several units currently being operated at Waikeria Prison.
-These include the Top Jail, Nikau, and Miro Units, as well as the former Top Jail facility.
+In line with the Minister of Corrections’ 2018 announcement, the new facility will replace several units at Waikeria Prison.
+These include Nikau, and Miro Units, as well as the former Top Jail facility.

-It is Corrections’ intention that upon the successful operationalisation of the new facility, these units will be decommissioned and retired from use.
+It is Corrections’ intention that upon the successful operationalisation of the new facility, Nikau and Miro Units will be decommissioned and retired from use.
 This decision reinforces Corrections’ commitment to facilitating more humanising and healing environments and retiring ageing infrastructure where possible.

 Remaining low to medium security units located adjacent to the new development will continue to operate and will be managed under an integrated operating model with the new facility.